 TMJ treatment may involve physical therapy, medications, splints, and bite correction therapies.
 Keep in mind that TMJ problems can be progressive in nature.
 The sooner you seek a diagnosis, the more conservative the solution may be.

 Dental splints and night guards are a front line therapy for headaches.
-Dr. Finlay custom fabricates appliances that bring the teeth and jaw joints into proper alignment, managing teeth grinding or clenching, and alleviating muscle tension.
+Dr. Finlay custom fabricates appliances that bring the teeth and jaw joints into proper alignment.
+Nightguards can treat teeth grinding or clenching and alleviate muscle tension.
 A patient will wear a dental splint at night, though some will benefit from wearing the device during the day.

 Bite Correction Procedures

 The teeth should line up so that they make even contact with one another, creating a low-stress bite.
 Bite correction procedures, also known as occlusal equilibration, bring the teeth and jaws into proper alignment through restorative dental treatments.
-Dr. Finlay uses a number of treatments, including:
+Dr. Finlay uses a number of treatments:

 - Bite adjustments (equilibration)